UBC-MDS/edar/CONTRIBUTING.md

    your new functionality into a function with a docstring, and add the feature to the list in README.md.
 3. The pull request should work for R 3.6+.
 Check https://github.com/UBC-MDS/edar/pulls and make sure that the tests pass for all supported R versions.

-## Deploying

-A reminder for the maintainers on how to deploy:

-- Ensure the following secrets are recorded on GitHub:
-	- CODECOV_TOKEN
-	- PYPI_USERNAME
- 	- PYPI_PASSWORD

- GitHub Actions should build and deploy to testPyPI when a pull request is merged into master.

 ## Code of Conduct